Skip to content

 Default (builder) True

 When True, the engine pre-compensates the trajectory-driven mean shift so the realized Pearson correlations land closer to the declared connections coefficients on configs with strong archetype mixes.
 Records each adjustment in manifest.correlation_compensations.
-The builder layer sets True explicitly because connections is a table-wide intent contract; engine-direct configs default to False to preserve byte-identical output for pre-M120 YAML on disk.
+The builder layer sets True explicitly because connections is a table-wide intent contract; engine-direct configs default to False to preserve byte-identical output for legacy YAML on disk.

 generation_mode